-7.3 COMPETITORS' EQUIPMENT
+7.3 ATHLETES' EQUIPMENT

-This article lays down the type of equipment competitors are permitted to use when shooting in FITA competitions.
-It is the competitor's responsibility to use equipment which is in accordance with the rules.
-If in doubt the archer will show this equipment to the Judge(s) before using it in competition.
+This article lays down the type of equipment athletes are permitted to use when shooting in FITA competitions.
+It is the athlete's responsibility to use equipment which complies with the rules.
+If in doubt the athlete will show this equipment to the Judge(s) before using it in competition.

-Any competitor found to be using equipment contravening FITA Rules may have his scores disqualified.
+Any athlete found to be using equipment contravening FITA Rules may have his or her scores disqualified.

-Described below are the general regulations that apply to all divisions followed by the special regulations that only apply to certain divisions.
+Described below are the general regulations that apply to all divisions followed by the special regulations that apply only to certain divisions.

-See also Book1, Appendix9: Competitors with Disabilities
+See also Book1, Appendix8: Athletes with Disabilities

-- 7.3.1 For the Recurve Division, the following items are permitted: - 7.3.1.1 A bow of any type provided it subscribes to the accepted principle and meaning of the word Bow as used in Target Archery, e.g., an instrument consisting of a handle (grip), riser (no shoot-through type) and two flexible limbs each ending in a tip with a string nock.
-The bow is braced for use by a single string attached directly between the two string nocks only, and in operation is held in one hand by its handle (grip) while the fingers of the other hand draw, hold back and release the string. - 7.3.1.1.1 Multi-coloured bow risers and trademarks located on the inside of the upper limb are permitted. - 7.3.1.1.2 Risers including a brace are permitted provided the brace does not touch the competitor's hand or wrist. - 7.3.1.2 A bowstring of any number of strands - 7.3.1.2.1 which may be of different colors and of the material chosen for the purpose.
+- 7.3.1 For the Recurve Division, the following items are permitted: - 7.3.1.1 A bow of any type provided it subscribes to the accepted principle and meaning of the word bow as used in target archery, that is, an instrument consisting of a handle (grip), riser (no shoot-through type) and two flexible limbs each ending in a tip with a string nock.
+The bow is braced for use by a single string attached directly between the two string nocks, and in operation is held in one hand by its handle (grip) while the fingers of the other hand draw, hold back and release the string. - 7.3.1.1.1 Multi-coloured bow risers and trademarks located on the inside of the upper and lower limb are permitted. - 7.3.1.1.2 Risers including a brace are permitted provided the brace does not consistently touch the athlete's hand or wrist. - 7.3.1.2 A bowstring of any number of strands, - 7.3.1.2.1 which may be of different colours and of the material chosen for the purpose.
 It may have a center serving to accommodate the drawing fingers, a nocking point to which may be added serving(s) to fit the arrow nock as necessary, and, to locate this point, one or two nock locators may be positioned.
 At each end of the bowstring there is a loop which is placed in the string nocks of the bow when braced.
 In addition one attachment is permitted on the string to serve as a lip or nose mark.
-The serving on the string must not end within the archer's vision at full draw.
-The bowstring must in no way offer aid in aiming through a peephole, marking, or any other means. - 7.3.1.3 An arrowrest, which can be adjustable, - 7.3.1.3.1 any moveable pressure button, pressure point or arrowplate may all be used on the bow provided they are not electric or electronic and do not offer any additional aid in aiming.
-The pressure point will be placed no further than 4cm back (inside) from the throat of the handle (pivot point) of the bow. - 7.3.1.4 A draw check device, audible and/or visual, which must not be electric or electronic, may be used.
+The serving on the string must not end within the athlete's vision at full draw.
+The bowstring must not in any way assist aiming through the use of a peephole, marking, or any other means.